There are ways to cover the cost of college in addition to obtaining financial aid. Check the information below for programs that may apply to you.

 Tuition exemptions are not retroactive to a paid enrollment.
 Based on the exemption, additional documentation may be required.

-For more information or to update your student information, contact any campus Admissions and Records Office.
+For more information or to update your student information, contact any campus Admissions and Enrollment Office.

 Find waiver program details at the College for All Texans webpage.